 - cracked lips

 You may be prone to these discomforts when the air in your home is dry.
 This is especially common during winter months or when an air conditioner is being used during the summer.

 The type of humidifier you choose depends on your preferences, budget, and the size of the area you want to add moisture to.
-There are five types of humidifiers:
+The five types of humidifiers include:

 - central humidifiers